Who Owns Employee Engagement?

 - Your Employee Engagement Team: These are the “do-ers”!
 Likely chosen by department leaders, this team is responsible for the execution of your employee engagement strategy.

 Together, these teams can work together to successful implement an employee engagement strategy that actually works.

 Want to learn more?
-Sign up for our live webinar!
+Watch our webinar on demand!

 Maybe HR Doesn’t Own Employee Engagement After All